 How is it different from a sebaceous cyst?

-Epidermoid cysts vary in size from a small lump to bumps larger than a golf ball.
-Tiny epidermoid cysts are known as milia, and can occur in infants.
+Epidermoid cysts vary in size from a tiny bumps to growths larger than a golf ball.
+Tiny epidermoid cysts are known as milia, or milk spots.

 There may be a small dark pore-like “punctum” that indicates the opening of the cyst.
-Inside the cyst may be a yellowish, soft cheese-like, unpleasant-smelling material.
+Inside the cyst may be a yellowish, unpleasant-smelling material similar to soft cheese.

 Epidermoid cysts can appear anywhere on the body but typically appear on the: